psadmin-io/PortalServletFilter/README.md

 ## Prerequisites
 * [Java 7]
+* BEA Library - You can normally find this library in your PIA install under `domain/applications/peoplesoft/lib/bea.jar`
 * PIA Common Library - You can normally find this library in your PIA install under `domain/applications/peoplesoft/pspc.war/WEB-INF/lib/piacommon.jar`
 * WebLogic Server Library API - You can normally find this library in your WLS install under `ORACLE_HOME/wlserver/server/lib/wls-api.jar`
 Note: Both PIA Common and WLS API need to be copied to the libs folder of this project or it will not build properly.